 Skills and Ability

-– Ability to work professionally, effectively and non-judgmentally with a broad range of personalities, needs, cultures and abilities
+- Excellent ability to deal professionally, effectively and non-judgmentally with a broad range of personalities, needs, cultures and abilities.

-– Ability to effectively manage time to complete and prioritize a variety of tasks within a given timeline, with adherence to important deadlines
+- Time management skills, with the ability to complete and prioritize a variety of tasks within a given timeline, with adherence to important deadlines

-– Ability to work both independently, take initiative when necessary, and also work collaboratively as part of a team
+- Ability to work both independently, take initiative, delegate tasks and also work collaboratively as part of a team.